Copromorpha phaeosticta

-Copromorpha phaeosticta is a moth in the Copromorphidae family.
+Copromorpha phaeosticta is a species of moth in the family Copromorphidae.
 It is found in Australia, where it has been recorded from Queensland.

+Description

 The wingspan is about 15 mm.
 The forewings are grey-whitish, strigulated with fuscous.
 There are a number of fuscous dots on the costa and there is a transverse ridge of elevated scales from the dorsum nearly to the costa.
 The hindwings are pale-grey.